-Performance outcomes Acceptable outcomes Development in the erosion prone area PO1 Development does not occur in the erosion prone area No acceptable outcome is prescribed. unless the development: is one of the following types of development: a. coastal-dependent development; or b. temporary, readily relocatable or able to be abandoned: or c. essential community infrastructure; or d. redevelopment of an existing permanent building or structure that cannot be relocated or abandoned; and cannot feasibly be located elsewhere.
-PO2 Development other than coastal protection work: No acceptable outcome is prescribed. avoids impacting on coastal processes ; and 2. ensures that the protective function of landforms and vegetation is maintained.
-Note: In considering reconfiguring a lot applications, the state may require land in the erosion prone area to be surrendered to the
+Performance outcomes Acceptable outcomes

+Development in the erosion prone area

+PO1 Development does not occur in the erosion No acceptable outcome is prescribed.

+prone area unless the development:

+1. is one of the following types of development:

+a. coastal-dependent development; or

+b. temporary, readily relocatable or able to

+be abandoned; or

+c. essential community infrastructure; or

+d. redevelopment of an existing permanent

+building or structure that cannot be

+relocated or abandoned; and

+2. cannot feasibly be located elsewhere.
+No constable systems is proposited

+PO2 Development other than coastal protection No acceptable outcome is prescribed.

+work:

+1. avoids impacting on coastal processes ; and

+2. ensures that the protective function of landforms

+and vegetation is maintained.

+Note: In considering reconfiguring a lot applications, the state

+may require land in the erosion prone area to be surrendered to